Blog

 - Drooling

-A dental cleaning under anesthesia involves scaling the teeth to remove tartar build-up, cleaning, and polishing of the teeth.
+A dental cleaning under anesthesia begins with X-rays to see below the gum line before scaling the teeth to remove tartar build-up, cleaning, and polishing of the teeth.
 Antibiotic or anti-inflammatory medication may be necessary to combat infection and inflammation.
-We strive to save as many teeth as possible, but may have to pursue extractions, if necessary, to mitigate further decline and pain.
+We strive to save as many teeth as possible, but may recommend extractions, when necessary, to mitigate further decline and pain.

 Taking Extra Care